 Ryan Welch is a Partner at Forbes Tate Partners, and was with the firm’s predecessor, Cauthen, Forbes & Williams.

 He currently splits his time between the firm’s Washington, DC and Montgomery, Alabama offices.
-Prior to joining the firm, Mr. Welch served on the staff of United States Senator Richard Shelby (R-AL), Chairman of the Senate Rules and Administration Committee, former Chairman of the Senate Banking, Housing and Urban Affairs Committee and a senior member of the Senate Appropriations Committee.
+Prior to joining the firm, Mr. Welch served on the staff of United States Senator Richard Shelby (R-AL), current Chairman of the Senate Appropriations Committee and former Chairman of the Senate Rules and Administration Committee and the Senate Banking, Housing and Urban Affairs Committee.